Wandalen/wTools/module/core/derive_tools/task_plan.md

 *   All procedural macros in `derive_tools_meta` should compile without errors.
 *   All tests for `derive_tools_meta` (`cargo test -p derive_tools_meta`) should pass.
 *   `cargo clippy -p derive_tools_meta -- -D warnings` should run without any warnings.
+*   All tests for `derive_tools` (`cargo test -p derive_tools`) should pass.
+*   `cargo clippy -p derive_tools -- -D warnings` should run without any warnings.
 *   The generated code by the macros should be semantically equivalent to the original working version before the `macro_tools` update.

 ### Crate Conformance Check Procedure
 *   Step 1: Run `timeout 90 cargo test -p derive_tools_meta --all-targets` and verify no failures or warnings.
 *   Step 2: Run `timeout 90 cargo clippy -p derive_tools_meta -- -D warnings` and verify no errors or warnings.
+*   Step 3: Run `timeout 90 cargo test -p derive_tools --all-targets` and verify no failures or warnings.
+*   Step 4: Run `timeout 90 cargo clippy -p derive_tools -- -D warnings` and verify no errors or warnings.

 ### Increments
 *   ✅ Increment 1: Resolve compilation errors in `derive_tools_meta`.